 Apparently his parents were sent to Tibet, or to a province near Tibet, during the relocations that accompanied the Cultural Revolution.
 When his mother was pregnant with him, she was malnourished, so he was born sickly and weak.
 While he was still a child, he used Tibetan qi gong and healing practices.
 He studied in Tibet until he was 19, then began teaching and preaching in China.
 Soon he attracted huge crowds in several Chinese cities.
 Now he’s about 43, and has started Puti centers in various places — Singapore, Taiwan, South Korea, Vancouver, Queens, etc. He’s no longer allowed in China, perhaps because the government fears large crowds.
 He doesn’t seem to have any connection to Falun Gong, the popular sect.

 In earlier issues, we discussed the sexual and financial temptations to which popular gurus often succumb.
 Thus far, Jin Bodhi seems to have resisted these temptations.
 I’m told that he’s married and has two children.
 Admission to his centers and his retreats is free; he seems to depend entirely on donations.
-When I visited his center in Flushing, Queens, New York City, I neither paid anything nor was asked to pay.
+When I visited his center in Queens, I neither paid anything nor was asked to pay.
 He wasn’t there himself; his assistants often teach at his centers.

 One might compare Jin Bodhi to Jesus.
 As I wrote in an earlier issue,